asaf92/computer-graphics-project/README.md

 **Sphere texture**

 ## Extra features
-I added a lot of features for my personal convinience and challenge.
+I added a lot of features for my personal convenience and challenge.
 Here are some that come to mind:
 ### WASD moving
 At some point between assignment 2 and 3 I added an option to navigate around the mesh with the mouse (by pressing the mouse 3 key) and WASD keyboard buttons (Like in an FPS).
 I did it by first implementing simple "tilt" and "pan" interfaces which I used with GUI controls first, and then I linked it to mouse keys.
 I did the same but with "move" interfaces (that I used for several other things before I thought about WASD moving)
 ### Debug info
-My program had a lot of debug info, mostly for evaluating run-time and performence.
+My program had a lot of debug info, mostly for evaluating run-time and performance.
 Before assignment 3, the shaders were written in C++ and in a non-parallel way.
-Loading even 2 high-detail models (such as the cow) would make the fps drop to around 1 FPS when running on debug settings.
-I decided to analyse it by taking the time that any high-level function takes.
-Intrestingly, I discovered this way that the heaviest operation is actually clearing the buffer before rendering a new frame.
+Loading even 2 high-detail models (such as the cow) would make the fps drop to around 1 FPS when building the project without any optimizations.
+I decided to analyze it by tracking the time that any high-level function takes.
+Interestingly, I discovered this way that the heaviest operation is actually clearing the buffer before rendering a new frame.
 This operation of course would take much less time when compiling on "Release" mode.
 I also added a menu option to show the calculated transformation and projection matrices, as well as compare the matrices I calculated and the glm library calculation results.
-### Performence tweaking
+### Performance tweaking
-As I mentioned, performence was a major issue before switching to OpenGL.
+As I mentioned, performance was a major issue before switching to OpenGL.
 I introduced a lot of tweaks to the code in some algorithms.
-I used some pragma commands to prevent optimization of some parts, so I can enjoy the performence boosts that I get with release mode as well as keeping the ability to throughly debug parts of my code.
+I used some pragma commands to prevent optimization of some parts, so I can enjoy the performance boosts that I get with release mode as well as keeping the ability to thoroughly debug parts of my code.
 I also included some other tweaks such as skipping loops early when possible, and not rendering objects that are identified early as out of the camera view.

 Here are some of the original README.md notes:
 # Computer Graphics 203.3710, Winter 2018/2019 - Course Details